Ranguna/LOVEDEBUG/README.md

 * Type `_DebugSettings.Settings()` to see a list of available variables that you can change.
 * Use the arrow keys while you are coding in the console to browse a list of possible autocompletions and press tab to autocomplete the word.
 * Use Shift+Arrow keys to browse input histoy.
-* Press F5 while you are at the console to reload your code.
+* Press F5 while you are at the console to reload your code or simply set _DebugSettings.LiveAuto to true to automaticly reload your code when it's changed

 **Full Functionality list:**